The contrast: the United States of America with South Africa

 As we venture into our neighborhood, we are completely secure, with absolutely no concern for our safety.
 That said, The United States of America is no utopia.

-Racism and gun ownership are significant problems in the U.S. Police; stopping blacks while driving has led to several killings.
-Sadly, the trend of fatal police shootings in the United States is increasing, with a total of 292 civilians having got shot, 62 of whom were Black, in the first four months of 2021.
+Racism and gun ownership are significant problems in the U.S. Police: stopping blacks while driving has led to several killings.
+Sadly, the trend of fatal police shootings in the United States is increasing, with a total of 292 civilians having been shot, sixty-two of whom were Black, in the first four months of 2021.
 Our local and national TV news features the latest victims daily.
 In 2020, there were 1,021 fatal police shootings, and in 2019 there were 999 fatal shootings.
 Additionally, the rate of fatal police shootings among Black Americans was much higher than that for any other ethnicity, standing at 36 fatal shootings per million of the population as of April 2021.
 There are 330 million people in the U.S. with 393 million firearms.
 More guns than people!
 According to data from the nonprofit Gun Violence Archive, there were 19,379-gun violence deaths in the U.S. in 2020, including 300 children who were shot and killed.
-The statistic excludes suicides involving guns, which consistently account for an additional 20,000 to 25,000 each year.
-A further 39,427 people received injuries by firearms in 2020.
+The statistics exclude suicides involving guns, which consistently account for an additional 20,000 to 25,000 each year.
+A further 39,427 people received injured by firearms in 2020.

 Why do we need each home to be a militia?